mesowatch

 Stage I

-Stage I treatment often involves surgery to remove the tumor, such as pleurectomy/decortication (P/D) or extrapleural pneumonectomy (EPP).
-Chemotherapy and radiation therapy may follow to eliminate any remaining cancer cells.
-Emerging treatments like immunotherapy and targeted therapy are also being explored in clinical trials.
+Treatment in Stage I is usually surgery to remove the tumor, for example, pleurectomy/decortication (P/D) or extrapleural pneumonectomy (EPP).
+Later may come chemotherapy and radiation therapy to destroy cancer cells that might be left behind.
+New therapies such as immunotherapy and targeted therapy are being investigated too in clinical trials.

 Stage II